-I have flown many similar airplanes in the past and nothing so far comes even close to the PA Katana MD and true to the KMD's slogan ?Redefine Your Limits?, it certainly redefined mine, to well beyond my wildest expectations in just 22 short sessions.
-So, whatever your goals may be, whether it to be a budding intermediate level 3D pilot, an aspiring protégé, a professional free stylist or a giant scale IMAC contestant, I am truly convinced that the PA Katana MD will certainly be up to the challenge.
+I have flown many similar airplanes in the past and nothing so far comes even close to the PA Katana MD and true to the KMD's slogan "Redefine Your Limits", it certainly redefined mine, to well beyond my wildest expectations in just 22 short sessions.
+So, whatever your goals may be, whether it to be a budding intermediate level 3D pilot, an aspiring protEgE, a professional free stylist or a giant scale IMAC contestant, I am truly convinced that the PA Katana MD will certainly be up to the challenge.

-The PA Katana MD is simply light years ahead of the rest of the pack and I am certainly excited to see what else is coming out of PA's ?Skunkworks? next.
+The PA Katana MD is simply light years ahead of the rest of the pack and I am certainly excited to see what else is coming out of PA's "Skunkworks" next.

-Available from PrecisionAerobatics.com and in the USA from Atlantahobby.com and through your local hobby shops.
+Available from PrecisionAerobatics.com and from your local hobby shops.